nergalex/f5-aks-kic-lab/source/class8/module2/module2.rst

     - The user is redirected back to the application with an authorization code in the query string
     - The application exchanges the authorization code for an access token

-All these steps above are managed by F5 XC *secure access*, exactly by the NGINX gateway as a relying party, that free up the application about implementing this authentication feature.
+All these steps above are managed by F5 XC *secure access*, exactly by the NGINX gateway, as a **relying party**, that free up the application about implementing the authentication mechanism.

 Relying party
 ================================================================